How our designers are influenced by Bauhaus.25 minute read

 This cross-discipline approach later inspired the development of foundation courses in art and design which have become a key course in modern art and design education in the UK and Europe.
 Foundation courses focus on giving students a practical taste of all disciplines before they choose their specialist areas.

 At Cornerstone, we recognise that design and marketing activities are not isolated from each other.
 Different activities all support each other and work together to achieve a bigger goal.
 Mixing our departments in meetings and at our office is a way we share knowledge, create new ideas, and bring innovation to our clients in a holistic way.
-This is why our marketing retainers which offer a range of services including graphic design, printed materials, website development, digital newsletters, social media, photography, video and written content are very effective at achieving long-term results.
+This is why our marketing retainers which offer a range of services including graphic design, printed materials, website development, digital newsletters, social media marketing, written content, photography and video are very effective at achieving long-term results.

 The power of technology